-OTA 236 F,S Occupational Performance Issues in Later Adulthood 4 Credits (3-2)

-This course will cover Occupational Therapy (OT) related geriatric issues.
-Topics include: study of the normal aging process, physical, psychosocial and cognitive dysfunctions common to the elderly, OT practice framework domain, process and therapeutic intervention with the geriatric population.
+OTA 236 F,S Occupational Performance Issues in Later Adulthood (3-2) 4 Credits psychosocial and cognitive dysfunctions common to the elderly, OT practice framework domain, process and therapeutic intervention with the geriatric population.
 This course will emphasize the importance of patient, family and caregiver education.
 A course fee will apply.
 (Prerequisite: OTA 140; Co-requisites: OTA 211 and OTA 221)